-Theme 1: Financial recovery
+Theme 1: Financial Recovery

-The financial recovery theme is core to this plan.
-Accurate and timely financial information is key to the delivery of the recovery plan priorities and it is essential that WBC manages its finances in a sustainable way.
+The Financial Recovery Theme is core to this plan.
+Accurate and timely financial information is key to the delivery of the recovery plan priorities and it is essential we manage our finances in a sustainable way.

-Budget process will be designed to deliver the savings and increased income required alongside developing a clear vision for the outcomes a much smaller and efficient council will deliver for residents, visitors and businesses.
+Our budget process will be designed to deliver the savings and increased income required alongside developing a clear vision for the outcomes a much smaller and efficient organisation will deliver for our residents, visitors and businesses.

-WBC will reduce its levels of debt through rationalisation of assets and restrict future borrowing to what is essential.
-Sufficient provision will be made for the repayment of debt.
-Building on the revised Medium-Term Financial Strategy will establish a planned and sustainable budget framework to live within its means.
+We will reduce our levels of debt through rationalisation of our assets and restrict future borrowing to that which is essential.
+We will ensure that sufficient provision is made for the repayment of debt.
+Building on the revised MTFS we will establish a planned and sustainable budget framework to live within our means.

-The council will ensure that it has a finance team structure that delivers the skills, experiences and competencies required for the challenges ahead.

-Strategic aim: Sustainable budget management, making difficult decisions whilst delivering against council strategic priorities and safeguarding future capacity.
+And we will ensure that we have a finance team structure that delivers the skills, experiences and competencies required for the challenges ahead.
+Strategic aim: Sustainable budget management, making difficult decisions whilst delivering against council strategic priorities and safeguarding future capacity